The capacity for data users to enter, modify, delete, view, copy, or download data.

 A control that limits an individual from having full elevated privileges during normal, day-to-day use.

 Recorded information that documents a transaction or activity by or with any appointed board member, officer, or employee of the University.
 Regardless of physical form or characteristic, the recorded information is a University record if it is produced, collected, received or retained in pursuance of law or in connection with the transaction of university business.
 The medium upon which such information is recorded has no bearing on the determination of whether the recording is a University record.
 University records include but are not limited to: personnel records, student records, research records, financial records, patient records and administrative records.
 Record formats/media include but are not limited to: email, electronic databases, electronic files, paper, audio, video and images (photographs).

-A desktop computer terminal or laptop intended for business or professional use
+A desktop computer, terminal, tablet, or laptop computer, intended for business or professional use

 A highly-skilled IT professional responsible for the upkeep, configuration, and reliable operation of a workstation such as a Local Support Partner (LSP) or Desktop Support Technician.